 When I was about 7 years old, there was a dog in the neighborhood who had me on edge.
 I'm fairly sure it was the beginning of my flying dreams.
-I'm never afraid of anything in my dreams, it's just that I can fly.
-Lift up and go.
+When I fly, I just lift up and go.
 No wings, no flapping of my arms.
-Just lift and lean.
+All I need to do is think about flying, lean forward, and I'm off.
 Incredible.

 Something to crow about

 To wrap-up the birds and birding theme for May, I’ve pulled bird-related movies, books, and random bits I thought you'd enjoy.